Melanie Eusebe

 Melanie Veronique Eusebe MBE (born 12 March 1977) is a British entrepreneur and author, known for co-founding the Black British Business Awards in 2014.
 She has written for publications such as The Huffington Post and Management Today.
 She serves on the board of the Creative Industries Federation and teaches as a professor at the Hult International Business School in London.

 Early life and education

-Eusebe was born in England and grew up in Canada of Trinidadian-Dominican heritage, with her mother being a psychiatric nurse who "worked two jobs".
+Eusebe was born in England and grew up in Canada with Trinidadian-Dominican heritage.
+Her mother, a psychiatric nurse "worked two jobs".
 Eusebe has said: "I was raised with black and white friends.
 I went to a predominantly white school....
 Coming to London changed my black experience.
 In terms of my Caribbean-ness, it is just me.
 It is part of me, not all of me."
 After graduating from the University of Toronto, she gained a master's degree in Philosophy (Ethics) from Birkbeck College at the University of London.